Living Well with Kidney Cancer

 Spirituality in Cancer Care

-Using spirtual beliefs to help cope with cancer can be very important to some patients.
+Some patients find that their spiritual beliefs can help them cope with cancer.
 Your oncologist can refer you to resources for spiritual support in your cancer center and in your community.

 Click the link below to view this page from Cancer.gov